Full Mouth Implant Reconstruction: The Complete Guide to a New Smile

 As for the mitigating factors, you pay less if you have a good bone volume.
 The reason behind it is the fact that grafting isn’t needed.
 You also won’t need to pay for other procedures that will help anchor your implants.

 Just a few years back, a single implant can cost from $3,000 to $5,000.
 This means you can expect to pay at least $25,000-$31,000 to get your full arch of teeth reconstructed.
-Of course, prices may change depending on whether you have insurance, whether you get the reconstruction in a school or a hospital, and according to your specific health needs.There are a lot of advantages of choosing full mouth dental implants compared to dentures.
-The benefits it offers can offset the high cost that might discourage you.
-Here are some benefits to consider:
+Of course, prices may change depending on whether you have insurance, whether you get the reconstruction in a school or a hospital, and according to your specific health needs.What are the Benefits of a Full Mouth Reconstruction?

 1. A Permanent Solution